ronrothjr/The-Threads-of-Becoming/facilitators-guide.md

 * The other party is acting in bad faith

-* Professional clinical engagement is needed
+* Professional clinical intervention is needed

 * You're personally activated and can't hold the tension yourself